Podiatry Billing Services in Minnesota

 Blue Cross Blue Shield of Minnesota processes the largest share of Minnesota commercial podiatry claims.
 We know their MN specific fee schedules, prior authorization requirements for podiatry procedures, and their appeal timelines when claims are denied.
 Medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented.

-Medical Assistance / MinnesotaCare Podiatry Billing
+Medical Assistance (Minnesota Medicaid) and MinnesotaCare Podiatry Billing

 Denial Prevention for Minnesota Podiatry